 Using wider styles of lights with reflectors will give your seedlings maximum coverage and light exposure.
 The wider the better, really.
 Using a skinnier set of lights can work too, but you’ll want to rotate your seedlings below it every couple of days to ensure the ones on the outskirts also get their time in the spotlight.
-Veggie seedlings need at least 12 hours of light, and at least 8 hours of dark.
-You may find that a programmable light timer is very helpful!
+Veggie seedlings need at least 12 hours of light (16 is best), and at least 8 hours of dark.
+We find using a programmable light timer is very convenient and helpful!

 Lights should be hung in a manner that can be easily adjusted, raising them as the seedlings grow.
 Many people starting seeds indoors do so by using a shelving unit where they can hang the lights from the underside of the shelf below.
 For most light types, it is recommended to keep lights low and close to the seedlings (just a few inches above!) to help prevent leggy seedlings.
 If you have LED lights, read their specific instructions.
-I have heard some of them can burn plants if they’re too close!
+They can burn your plants if they’re hung too close!

 Using grow lights in a greenhouse

 Unfortunately, our greenhouse doesn’t receive full sun all day so we need to use some artificial lighting.
 However, the grow lights are meant to be complementary to the natural sun provided.
 Therefore, we opt for skinnier styles of lights instead of huge boxy sets so they won’t block all of the natural light.
 Even if a greenhouse receives full sun, it may be necessary to provide supplemental light during the shorter days of winter to achieve the goal of 12 hours of light per day.

 Oh, the great debate about chlorinated or dechlorinated water, and its impact on plants.
 There are dozens of studies out there arguing whether or not it harms your plants.
 My opinion is this: chlorinated city water will not necessarily “harm” your plants.
 They will not turn over and die if that is the only water you have access to.